Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 - Modern parallels exist: TikTok takedowns of hate groups, podcasts exposing online radicalization pipelines, and comedians like John Oliver punching up—with facts.

-Categories: Superman history, KKK resurgence, radio influence, activism strategies, cultural commentary, Tags: Superman contra KKK, Stetson Kennedy, radio activism, civil rights, media influence, anti-racism, Ku Klux Klan, cultural lasting results, historical analysis, media history
+Categories: Superman history, KKK resurgence, radio influence, activism strategies, cultural commentary, Tags: Superman contra KKK, Stetson Kennedy, radio activism, civil rights, media influence, anti-racism, Ku Klux Klan, cultural impact, historical analysis, media history